 Starring: Sylvester Stallone, John Lithgow, Michael Rooker, Janine Turner

 There are a lot of outrageous scenes in this over-the-top ’90s action movie that’s less about climbing and more about a huge cash heist — but could the filmmakers have done the relatively few climbing scenes better?
 Yeah, they really could have.
 It gets an extra ding for trying to pass off the Dolomites in Italy as the Rocky Mountains.
-Plus, clearly, nobody paid attention to the gear the actors were using.
+Plus, clearly, even though there must have been a number of real climbers on set, nobody paid attention to the gear the actors were using.
+Like, at all.

 Directed by: Franc Roddam